karthik/life-hacks/travel.md

 ### __Wifi__

-It's a god damned pain in the ass to connect your laptop, phone, tablet, kindle (I need to sync my place in books because I switch between my kindle and phone frequently), other devices with a stupidly long password or a splash page.
+It's a god damned pain in the ass to connect your laptop, phone, tablet, Kindle (especially if you need to sync my place in books when you switch between my kindle and phone frequently), other devices with a stupidly long password or a splash page.
 So get a router that all your devices already know.
 I strongly recommend [NetGear Trek](http://www.amazon.com/gp/product/B00HQ883T4).

 ![](http://core0.staticworld.net/images/article/2014/05/netgear_trek-100266044-large.png)